 At the Morein Lab, we aim to advance scientific understanding and knowledge of how problems with cognition and response control can contribute to mental health conditions.
 Currently, our areas of research include:

 Many of us can relate to the idea of having ‘too much stuff’ and wishing our possessions did not clutter our lives and living spaces.
 Still, we often find it difficult and stressful to dispose of many of our belongings.
 When these behaviours lead to difficulties in everyday life and cause distress, individuals can be diagnosed with the condition Hoarding Disorder.
 Those individuals have accumulated so many possessions that these fill and clutter their living areas, causing considerable distress and suffering, even impairing their ability to work and socialise.
-We are currently looking at possible links between the difficulties experienced by those with Attention-Deficit/Hyperactivity Disorder and the difficulties experienced by those with hoarding.
-We are also investigating digital hoarding or the accumulation of digital possessions such as digital pictures and electronic files.
+We are increasingly exploring how hoarding can come about and what is and can be done to support those affected by it.
+Examples of current research include looking at possible links between the difficulties experienced by those with Attention-Deficit/Hyperactivity Disorder and the difficulties experienced by those with hoarding.
+We are also working in collaboration with colleagues in ARU Social Work and the ARU Medical School on advocacy and training for healthcare providers.
+We have also investigated digital hoarding or the accumulation of digital possessions such as digital pictures and electronic files.

 Coping with uncertainty